hlindberg/misc-puppet-docs/improvements-arm-9.md

 This effectively hides the decisions made and flattens the contribution to the given category.
-If an equally elaborate structure is wanted at the site level to handle overrides it is the decision that is independant of how it is strctured in the module.
+If an equally elaborate structure is wanted at the site level to handle overrides it is the decision that is independent of how it is structured in the module.

 As an example, the ntp module may contribute

     when common {
-      bind ntp::package_name to 'misc-net/ntp'
+      bind 'ntp::package_name' to 'misc-net/ntp'
     }

 Even if its decision to contribute this name is based on osfamily and operatingsystem.